Skip to main content

 • service name

 Name of the service calculates by comparing request urls with values in MetricsServicesRegistry.
-Initially the register is bootstrapped with the inverted content of env variables, e.g. if some url from env is a substring of the request url, then the name of the env become the service name.
+Initially the register is bootstrapped with the inverted content of env variables.
+For example if some url from env is a substring of the request url, then the name of the env become the service name.
 If several envs matches this logic then the env with the longest url is used.
+If none of envs matches then domain used as service name label.

 Event Loop Lag